The Commonplace

 0.3

 Digital transformation combined with workforce retraining optimizes labor costs and enhances productivity.
-Firm Productivity positive medium labor costs per unit of production
+Firm Productivity positive labor costs per unit of production

 0.18

 At the macroeconomic level, Kazakhstan's state programs (e.g., 'Digital Kazakhstan' and the Industrial and Innovation Development Program) and international indices (WIPO Global Innovation Index, OECD digital assessments, IMF data) are used to evaluate and position Kazakhstan within the global digital economy.
-Adoption Rate null_result high Kazakhstan's position in global digital economy (evaluative metric)
+Adoption Rate null_result Kazakhstan's position in global digital economy (evaluative metric)

 0.5

 Empirical findings demonstrate that digitalization significantly boosts efficiency and competitiveness of industrial production.
-Organizational Efficiency positive high production efficiency and competitiveness
+Organizational Efficiency positive production efficiency and competitiveness

 0.3

 Fostering digital transformation alongside workforce reskilling and innovation-ecosystem development is essential for sustainable industrial growth and strengthening Kazakhstan’s global economic position.
-Governance And Regulation positive medium sustainable industrial growth / global economic position
+Governance And Regulation positive sustainable industrial growth / global economic position

 0.09